AMWA-TV/is-04/docs/Controllers.md

 #### Trailing Slashes

-~~APIs may advertise URLs with or without a trailing slash.
-Controllers appending paths to `href` type attributes MUST support both cases, avoiding doubled or missing slashes.~~

 Controllers appending paths to `href` type attributes MUST support URLs both with and without a trailing slash, to avoid doubled or missing slashes.

 Controllers performing requests other than `GET` or `HEAD` (i.e `PUT`, `POST`, `DELETE`, `OPTIONS` etc.) MUST use URLs with no trailing slash present.

 #### API Versions

 The versioning format is `v<MAJOR>.<MINOR>`
 * `MINOR` increments will be performed for non-breaking changes (such as the addition of attributes in a response)
 * `MAJOR` increments will be performed for breaking changes (such as the renaming of a resource or attribute)

 Versions MUST be represented as complete strings.
 Parsing MUST proceed as follows: separate into two strings, using the point (.) as a delimiter.
 Compare integer representations of `MAJOR`, `MINOR` version (such that v1.12 is greater than v1.5).

-~~Controllers are responsible for identifying the correct API version they require.~~

 Implementers of Controllers are RECOMMENDED to support multiple versions of the NMOS APIs simultaneously in order to ease the upgrade process in live facilities.

 #### API Common Keys

 Controllers SHOULD follow the requirements for common APi keys specified in the [IS-04 APIs: Common Keys](APIs%20-%20Common%20Keys.md) document including the requirements regarding [use of URNs](APIs%20-%20Common%20Keys.md#use-of-urns).

-~~Later API versions might use URNs which have not yet been defined and so Controllers MUST be tolerant to these.~~

 #### Error Codes & Responses

 The NMOS APIs use HTTP status codes to indicate success, failure and other cases to Controllers as per [RFC 7231](https://tools.ietf.org/html/rfc7231) and related standards.

 As explicit handling of every possible HTTP response code is not expected, Controllers MUST implement generic handling for ranges of response codes (1xx, 2xx, 3xx, 4xx and 5xx).